Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Preliminaries

-We take the supremum over all $(1,1)$-nets, by definition $\rho(X)\le\rho^V(X)$. \end{itemize} In both cases, the estimates are independent of the net $T$. \end{proof}
+for all sufficiently large $R$.
+Taking the supremum over all $(1,1)$-nets shows that $\rho(X)\le b$.
+Since $b>\rho^V(X)$ is arbitrary, we conclude that $\rho(X)\le \rho^V(X)$. \end{itemize} In both cases, the estimates are independent of the net $T$. \end{proof}

-\begin{remark} Lemma \ref{lem:FiniteNet} can substitute for \cite{papasoglu2021polynomial}*{Corollary 3.3}, and the bounded geometry condition there can be weaken to either volume doubling, volume noncollapsed, or the bounded geometry condition in the sense of metric space as in \cite{YuNovikov}. \end{remark}
+\begin{remark} Lemma \ref{lem:FiniteNet} can replace \cite{papasoglu2021polynomial}*{Corollary 3.3}, and the bounded geometry assumption there can be weakened to either volume doubling, volume noncollapsed, or the bounded geometry condition in the sense of metric space as in \cite{YuNovikov}. \end{remark}

-An immediate consequence of Lemma \ref{lem:FiniteNet} is as follows, which can be seen by taking $R=M$ in the proof. \begin{corollary} Let $(X,\dist,\meas)$ be a metric measure space and $T$ be an $(r,r)$-net on $X$ for some $r>0$.
-If either of the following holds \begin{enumerate} \item $\meas$ is volume doubling with doubling constant $\cd$. \item $(X,\dist,\meas)$ is proper, volume noncollapsed and has polynomial volume growth, and $r=1$. \end{enumerate} Then for each $M>r$, the net graph $G^{M}(X,T)$ has uniformly bounded degree independent of $T$. \end{corollary}
+An immediate consequence of Lemma \ref{lem:FiniteNet} is the following, obtained by taking $R=M$ in the proof. \begin{corollary} Let $(X,\dist,\meas)$ be a metric measure space and $T$ be an $(r,r)$-net on $X$ for some $r>0$.
+Assume either: \begin{enumerate} \item $\meas$ is volume doubling with doubling constant $\cd$; or \item $(X,\dist,\meas)$ is proper, volume noncollapsed, polynomial volume growth, and $r=1$. \end{enumerate} Then for each $M>r$, the net graph $G^{M}(X,T)$ has uniformly bounded degree independent of $T$. \end{corollary}

-In a similar fashion we have a version of Lemma \ref{lem:FiniteNet} and Corollary \ref{cor:UniBddDeg} for doubling metric spaces.
+In a similar fashion we have an analogue for doubling metric spaces.